tymonaghan/djangotutorial/journal.md

  This commit has the newer, better method, where we can include the Choice options "inline" in the same form as the Questions!
 Yeah, this is dope.

  In this commit I switched from `StackedInline` to `TabularInline` for the ChoiceInline class.
 This takes up way less screen space and looks slick.

+ ## Questions List admin page
+ By default, Django displays the str() of each object.
+But sometimes it’d be more helpful if we could display individual fields.
+To do that, use the list_display admin option, which is a tuple of field names to display, as columns, on the change list page for the object...
+In this commit, I just added the `list_display` property to QuestionAdmin, which makes the publication date now appear.